anayaHiberus/redmineeditor/src/main/resources/com/hiberus/anaya/redmineeditor/Readme.txt

 Insertion:
 - Choose one of the already loaded issues to create a new entry.
+  If the "Autoload assigned issues" setting is disabled, an entry to load them will be shown at the bottom.
 - Enter the url (or its id) of one or multiple issues to load and add them.

 Actions: